Self-Consistent Coulomb Interactions from Constrained Dynamical Mean-Field Theory

 {\it{Results:}} The results obtained from cDFT and cDMFT calculations are summarized in Table~\ref{tab1} for representative materials containing 3$d$, 4$d$, and 5$d$ orbitals.
 We distinguish between metallic and insulating systems.
 For 3$d$ metals, the cDFT-calculated \( U \) lie in the range of 3–5~eV and exhibit a weak decrease when moving from 3$d$ to 5$d$ systems, reflecting the increasing spatial extent of the correlated orbitals.
 For the same materials, cDMFT systematically yields larger interaction strengths, with $U \approx 5$–$6$~eV for metals and $7$–$10$~eV for insulators.
 For 4$d$ and 5$d$ compounds, cDFT predicts relatively small and nearly material-independent values, $U \sim 3$~eV, for both metals and insulators.
 In contrast, cDMFT yields a clear separation between metals and insulators, with $U \sim 6$~eV and $\sim5$~eV for 4$d$ and 5$d$ insulators, respectively, and $U \sim 4$~eV for the corresponding metals.
 This separation reflects the different degree of correlation-induced localization captured self-consistently within the eDMFT framework.

 {\it 3$d$ metals:} We examine several 3$d$ transition-metal compounds (Fig.~\ref{fig_3d}) by comparing experimental angle-resolved photoemission spectrosocy (ARPES) data with eDMFT spectral functions (SFs) (thick lines) and DFT+$U$ (thin lines) band structures.
 The interaction parameters \(U\) are obtained from cDMFT and cDFT, respectively.
 As a representative example, we focus on La$_3$Ni$_2$O$_7$ (LNO), a recently discovered high-\(T_c\) superconductor that remains metallic in both low- and high-pressure phases.
-The calculated \(U\) values show weak pressure dependence in cDMFT and are pressure independent in cDFT.
+The calculated \(U\) values show moderate pressure dependence in cDMFT and cDFT.
 ARPES spectra at ambient pressure~\cite{LNO_exp_yang2024} are compared with eDMFT and DFT+$U$ results along $\bar{\Gamma}$–$\bar{M}$ and $\bar{X}$–$\bar{\Gamma}$ (Fig.~\ref{fig_3d}(a)).
 To account for uncertainty in the experimental doping, the Fermi level (E$_F$) was shifted by 0.035~eV.
 DFT+$U$ significantly overestimates the bandwidth and fails to capture the observed mass renormalization, whereas eDMFT reproduces it accurately.
 For example, the $\alpha$-band bandwidth along $\bar{\Gamma}$–$\bar{X}$ is $\sim$0.1~eV experimentally and 0.08~eV in eDMFT, while the $\beta$-band along $\bar{M}$–$\bar{\Gamma}$–$\bar{M}$ shows excellent agreement (0.12~eV vs.\ 0.11~eV).
 The energy separation of the two band maxima at $\bar{\Gamma}$ also agrees well (0.22~eV experiment vs.\ 0.21~eV eDMFT).
+The role of pressure‑dependent correlations in LNO has also been investigated recently using eDMFT with a similar value of $U$ \cite{bleys2025role}.

 Beyond LNO, eDMFT has been successfully applied to other 3$d$ metals, including Fe-based pnictides and chalcogenides such as monolayer FeSe and elemental Fe, using \(U \sim 5\)~eV.
 In these systems, eDMFT achieves excellent agreement with experiments for spectral properties, lattice dynamics, and electron--phonon coupling~\cite{mandal2014strong,mandal-PRL,yin2011kinetic,JPSJ,phonon-KH,Antik-EPC}.